lawalker4/expressshopping/README.md

 # E-commerce Back End Starter Code
-Using Express.js this application, called Note Taker, will allow you to save and retrieve notes that you have saved on your application.
+Your challenge is to build the back end for an e-commerce site.
+You’ll take a working Express.js API and configure it to use Sequelize to interact with a MySQL database.
 ---
 ## About

-Your challenge is to build the back end for an e-commerce site.
-You’ll take a working Express.js API and configure it to use Sequelize to interact with a MySQL database.
+Internet retail, also known as e-commerce, is the largest sector of the electronics industry, having generated an estimated US$29 trillion in 2017 (Source: United Nations Conference on Trade and Development).
+E-commerce platforms like Shopify and WooCommerce provide a suite of services to businesses of all sizes.
+Due to the prevalence of these platforms, developers should understand the fundamental architecture of e-commerce sites.

 ---